csswizardry/csswizardry.github.com/_posts/2026-08-17-when-safaris-ignore-cache-ignored-cache-control.md

 });
 ```

-That is almost the exact case in WebKit’s new regression test.
+That’s almost the exact case in WebKit’s new regression test.
 With caching
 enabled, the server receives `max-age=12345`.
 With caching disabled and no
 page-authored header, it receives WebKit’s `no-cache`.
 Crucially, with caching
 disabled _and_ the page setting `max-age=12345`, the server should still receive